“Who are you and why should I care?”

 - I have also launched Polpo Group, a holding company where I co-found, buy, and invest in cash-flow generating businesses.

-- And I am the moderator of the #1 private community for service-based business owners looking to reach (and smash through) the one-million dollar mark.
+- And I am the moderator of a private community for service-based business owners looking to reach (and surpass) the one-million dollar mark.

 I could go on and on about how successful, handsome, and brilliant I am.
 But I’d rather tell you how this all started: